asfadmin/randomdownloadchecker/README.md

 ```

 ### Lambda Config
-Lambda IAM: It is imporant to use an IAM role capable of calling SNS
+Lambda IAM: It is imporant to use an IAM role capable of calling SNS.
+It would probably be easiest to start with a BasicExecution Lambda policy and add `sns:Publish`.

 Lambda Timeout: Downloads take time, the default timeout may not be long enough to run all your downloads!